 1971: Columbia Records released the self-titled debut studio album by jazz fusion band Weather Report.

-1972: The Rolling Stones released their first double album and second on their own record label, Exile on Main Street.
-Primarily recorded at a rented villa in France while the band lived abroad to evade taxes, sessions included additional musicians such as pianist Nicky Hopkins, saxophonist Bobby Keys, drummer Jimmy Miller, and horn player Jim Price.
+1972: The Rolling Stones released their tenth British and twelfth American studio album, Exile on Main Street.
+Their first double album and second on their own record label, it was primarily recorded at a rented villa in France while the band lived abroad to evade taxes, sessions included additional musicians such as pianist Nicky Hopkins, saxophonist Bobby Keys, drummer Jimmy Miller, and horn player Jim Price.
 The album later became the band’s sixth UK #1 and their third LP to top the charts in the US.

 1973: Led Zeppelin started two weeks at #1 on the Billboard pop chart with their fifth studio LP, Houses Of The Holy.

 1973: Detroit R&B group The Spinners had their first of three #1 albums on the US R&B chart with their self-titled third studio album and first with Atlantic Records after leaving Motown.
 The album reached #14 on the Billboard pop chart.

 1978: The Stranglers released their third studio album, Black and White.

 1979: King Crimson guitarist Robert Fripp released his debut solo album, Exposure.
 The album had grown out of Fripp’s previous collaborations with David Bowie, Peter Gabriel, and Daryl Hall, the latter two of whom appear on the album, and most of the LP’s lyrics were written by poet and lyricist Joanna Walton.